 However, administrators will be tasked with ensuring that the out-of-class students have access to similar experiences as the in-class students through providing relevant resources such as lecture recordings, notes, online Q&A sessions with lecturers, live streaming of classes and other innovative ideas that the institution can afford.

 Institutions would need a learning management system to monitor performance and manage all aspects of operations.
 They would need to shift from a paper-based process, which is time-consuming and costly to a system that will reduce the administrative burden and automate a lot of processes to improve the experience of all stakeholders.

-Lecturers can see the value in edu-tech solutions as it an effective solution to move education forward in these times.
-However, the change in educational operation is coming from the top-down, and this means that lecturers might be presented with tools without being consulted first and without learning how to use them to their full potential.
+Lecturers can see the value in Edu-tech, as it is an effective solution to move education forward in these times.
+However, the change in educational operation is coming from the top-down, and this means that they might be presented with tools without being consulted first and without learning how to use them to their full potential.

-The action plans for the federal guideline includes conducting training that enables lecturers to facilitate learning using 21st century tools.
+The action plans for the federal guideline include the conducting of training that enables lecturers to facilitate learning with the 21st-century tools.

-Firstly creating courses, mini-workshops or webinars for their own professional development to help them get a sense of how an online learning platform works will drive acceptance of the new tools.
+Firstly creating courses, mini-workshops or webinars for lecturer’s professional development to help them get a sense of how an online learning platform works will drive acceptance of the new tools.

 However, alongside this, it is important for lecturers and admins to have a sense of ownership and a feeling of responsibility for the process of digital transformation.
 This can be achieved by involving them through test pilots and being open to receive and implement constant feedback.